turkeryilmaz/openairinterface5g/doc/data_recording.md

 ## Data Recording Application Limitation

 - Support the Uplink messages listed above.
 - Data serialization in Tx scrambled bits message without considering location of DMRS symbols: Only captured valid data bits is stored.
 It means the location of DMRS symbols are not considered and filled with zeros and stored as it is in the grid presented on the figure below.
-For example
+For example:
     - Number of bits per IQ Symbol = 4
     - Number of subcarrier = 72
     - Number of OFDM symbols = 13